 🐸

 Everything else toad does

-The Toad King is the standout, but toad handles the full spectrum — from answering questions to shipping fixes to iterating on review feedback.
+The Toad King is the standout, but toad handles the full spectrum — from answering questions to shipping fixes to iterating on review feedback across multiple repos.

+🐸